 in CSI-ReportConfig for the triggered CSI Reporting Settings and is the (m+1)th entry of including the omitted CSI Reporting Settings triggered for non-active DL BWPs, where the UE does not expect that (m+1) is larger than 16.

-- The slot Ks where the UE shall transmit the PUSCH is determined by K2 as Ks =, if UE is configured with ca-SlotOffset for at least one of the scheduled and scheduling cell, Ks=n⋅2μPUSCH2μPDCCH+K2+Koffset⋅2μPUSCH2μKoffset, otherwise, where Koffset is a parameter configured by higher layer as specified in clause 4.2 of [6 TS 38.213], and where μKoffsetis the subcarrier spacing configuration for Koffset with a value of 0 for frequency range 1, n is the slot with the scheduling DCI, K2 is based on the numerology of PUSCH, and are the subcarrier spacing configurations for PUSCH and PDCCH, respectively, and the scheduling DCI is other than DCI format 0_0 with CRC scrambled by TC-RNTI.
+- The slot Ks where the UE shall transmit the PUSCH is determined by K2 as Ks =, if UE is configured with ca-SlotOffset for at least one of the scheduled and scheduling cell, Ks=n⋅2μPUSCH2μPDCCH+K2+Koffset⋅2μPUSCH2μKoffset, otherwise, where Koffset is a parameter configured by higher layer as specified in clause 4.2 of [6 TS 38.213], and where μKoffsetis the subcarrier spacing configuration for Koffset with a value of 0 for frequency range 1 and for FR2-NTN, n is the slot with the scheduling DCI, K2 is based on the numerology of PUSCH, and are the subcarrier spacing configurations for PUSCH and PDCCH, respectively, and the scheduling DCI is other than DCI format 0_0 with CRC scrambled by TC-RNTI.

 <unchanged parts omitted>